asumo-1xts/vscode-commentput/README.md

 }
 ```

+**The languages and prefix supported by default is [here](.config/languages.md).**

-If you would like support for a new language, please let us know via an issue.
+If you would like support for a new language, please let us know via [Issues](https://github.com/asumo-1xts/vscode-commentput/issues).